ShadiyahMangru/DataTablesThrowback/README.md

 ______________________________________________________________________________________________________________________________________
 ### This application leverages strategies to avoid program failure at the time the program is run: (i) Exception Handling via a try-catch block, (ii) Exception Handling via an if-statement

-- (i) The Roster class leverages **Exception Handling via a try-catch block** to avoid program failure should the expected colon not exist in the stats-input line of each player entry of the input file.
+- (i) **(REVISE LATER)** The Roster class leverages **Exception Handling via a try-catch block** to avoid program failure should the expected colon not exist in the stats-input line of each player entry of the input file.

 ```
 //this lambda accepts a HockeyPlayer and, after reading-in goals and shots values, initializes and returns a new skater object